ShubhPS/AlzDx-AI/README.md

 We welcome contributions from developers, researchers, and healthcare professionals!
 To contribute:

 1. Fork the repository.
-2. Create a feature branch:
+2. Create a feature branch: 'git checkout -b feature-name'
+3. Commit your changes and submit a pull request.

+Please review our Contribution Guidelines before submitting your work.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.

+---

+## Contact
+For inquiries or support:
+- Email: masterdragonian@gmail.com